-Prior to joining the faculty at UT Austin Dr. Karner was an assistant professor at Georgia Tech.
-He has previously held postdoctoral research positions in the Department of Transport Engineering and Logistics at Universidad Católica de Chile and the Global Institute of Sustainability at Arizona State University.
+Prior to joining the faculty at UT Austin, Dr. Karner was an assistant professor at Georgia Tech.
+He previously held postdoctoral research positions in the Department of Transport Engineering and Logistics at Universidad Católica de Chile and the Global Institute of Sustainability at Arizona State University.
 His work has been funded by Canadian federal funding agencies (the Social Sciences and Humanities Research Council and the Natural Sciences and Engineering Research Council), non-profit foundations including the California Endowment, the US Department of Housing and Urban Development, the Federal Transit Administration, the National Cooperative Highway Research Program, the Transit Cooperative Research Program, and university transportation centers at UC Davis and the University of Maryland.

 - University of California, Davis - PhD (Civil and environmental engineering)